wigging/wigging.github.io/_posts/2017-06-30-atmospheric-pressure.md

 # Atmospheric Pressure

-The average (standard or atmospheric) pressure at sea level is 101.325 kPa.
+The standard (atmospheric) pressure at sea level is 101.325 kPa.
 This pressure decreases as the altitude above sea level increases.
 To calculate this decrease in pressure, the geopotential height (H) is used to compensate for the decrease of gravity above the Earth's surface.
 In the equation below, the average radius of the Earth is R<sub>0</sub> = 6356.766 km and z represents the altitude in km.

 $$ H = (R_0 \cdot z) / (R_0 + z) $$

-Below a geopotential altitude of 51 km, the standard temperature (K) and pressure (Pa) can be calculated with the equations shown below.
+Below a geopotential altitude of 51 km, the standard temperature (K) and pressure (Pa) can be calculated with the following equations:

 $$
 \begin{align}